mzeren-vmw/armatures/arm-15.agent_kerberos/index.md

 This ARM depends on the gssapi gem which in turn depends on the ffi gem.
 The hostname look up capability depends on the ruby-net-ldap gem.

-These dependencies are optional if the enhancements described in this ARM are not enabled via configuration settings.
+These dependencies are only required if the features described above are enabled via configuration settings.

 Impact
 ------

-How will this work impact other parts of the platform, the product, and the contributors working on them?
-Omit any irrelevant items.

 ### kick ###